dhh1128/codecraft.co/on-seps-squirrels-and-meta-questions.md

 <strong>Broader Application</strong>

-If you've been asking meta questions about my post, you'll no doubt agree that the SEP phenomenon, and the meta question habit, apply beyond just in software engineering.
+If you've been asking meta questions about my post, you'll no doubt agree that the SEP phenomenon, and the meta question habit, apply beyond just in softw engineering.
 Asking big meta questions caused all sorts of adventure and hilarity in Douglas Adams' books, but there's a serious side.
 Consummate product managers and marketers and business executives use these principles across all industries.
 Great scientists and generals and statesmen and religious leaders are serial meta questioners.
 Great parents and great friends are as well.

 You might even see a link between asking meta questions and two other virtues I've written about before--<a title="Lynn Bendixsen: Listen." href="humility.md">being humble</a>.